-The Group leases its investment properties (note 12) and servers to third parties under operating lease arrangements, with leases negotiated for a term of two to three years.
+The Group leases its investment properties (note 12) and servers to third parties under operating lease arrangements, with leases negotiated for terms ranging from two to three years.
 The terms of the leases generally also require the tenants to pay security deposits and provide for periodic rent adjustments according to the then prevailing market conditions.

-At the end of the reporting period, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:
+At the end of reporting period, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:

-Gro up
+Group

-2017 2016
+2018 2017

 HK\$'000 HK\$'000

-Within one year 355 690
+Within one year 637 355

+In the second to fifth years, inclusive 14

+651 355

-32. OPERATING LEASE ARRANGEMENTS (continued)
+33. OPERATING LEASE ARRANGEMENTS (continued)